Estimote/iOS-Fleet-Management-SDK/Examples/README.md

 ## Estimote SDK example apps

 **Hint:**
-You can generate yourself a ready-made project from one of these templates on https://cloud.estimote.com/#/apps/add.
+You can generate yourself a ready-made project from most of these templates on https://cloud.estimote.com/#/apps/add.
 It will be automatically renamed for you, and have your App Token and beacon UUIDs already put in.

 - **Blank**